bluelamar/mongo-clt-api/README.md

 ```

 ## Usage
-To use mongo-clt-go-api, you need import the package and create a new client
+To use mongo-clt-go-api, import the package and create a new client
 with options.
 This client uses SCRAM authentication with mongodb.
 ```go
 import "github.com/bluelemar/mongo-clt-go-api"